 The Position Description page is intended to provide an overview of the Practicum Counselor training program.
-There's lots more general information about the campus, student body and mission of the University on the Puget Sound website.
-You can also check out the Counseling, Health & Wellness Services website, which has helpful information regarding clients served, most common diagnoses, theoretical orientations of our Doctoral Psychology Interns (who supervise Practicum Counselors) and wellness programs offered.
+There's lots more general information about the campus, student body and mission of the university on the Puget Sound website.
+You can also check out the Counseling, Health, & Wellness Services website, which has helpful information regarding clients served, most common diagnoses, theoretical orientations of our Doctoral Psychology Interns (who co-supervise Practicum Counselors) and wellness programs offered.
 You can also learn more about the medical services provided at CHWS.

-We hope you'll consider our Practicum Counselor training with Counseling, Health and Wellness Services (CHWS) at the University of Puget Sound.
+We hope you'll consider our Practicum Counselor training with Counseling, Health, & Wellness Services (CHWS) at the University of Puget Sound.
 Each year we select two graduate students in psychology or counseling to join our team.
 Practicum Counselors may be completing (or have recently completed) their master's training or may be towards the beginning of their doctoral training.
 In addition to learning psychotherapy, Prac Counselors gain exposure to a University Counseling Center as they document therapy, attend meetings and case conferences, are apprised of psycho-educational programs, and the like.
 These are unpaid training positions.
-We have been supervising master's-level therapists since 1987, and doctoral level Therapists since 1992.
+We have been supervising masters-level therapists since 1987, and doctoral level therapists since 1992.
 Practicum Counselors make a real difference in the lives of their therapy clients, and the supervision process (below) is important to us.

-Because there are fewer than 20 "clock hours" here at Counseling, Health and Wellness Services (CHWS), some graduate programs will ask that you combine this training with work at other training sites.
+Because there are fewer than 20 "clock hours" here at CHWS, some graduate programs will ask that you combine this training with work at other training sites.
 We recommended that you have a conversation with your Academic Director of Training about the hours and training we can provide at CHWS to determine if you will need to seek out an additional practicum experience.

 Prac Counselors are responsible for providing the supervisor their available times for seeing clients, and for keeping those times open for client assignment until full.
 Supervisors and Prac Counselors together are responsible for reserving the room where these therapy sessions take place.

 To provide crisis backup, there's always a Psychology Staff person present when Practicum Counselors see clients.
 For this reason, there are no opportunities to schedule appointments outside business hours.
-These counselors who are available to see clients between 8:00 a.m. and 5:00 p.m. are the best fit for this setting.
+Thus, Practicum Counselors who are available to see clients between 8:00 a.m. and 5:00 p.m. are the best fit for this setting.

 All counseling sessions occur in CHWS.
 Supervision sessions occur at CHWS in the clinical supervisor's office.
-Files, notes, and session recordings may not leave our center, of course.
+Files, notes, and session recordings may not leave our center.

-You and your supervisor will complete evaluations at the mid-point of each semester, then again at the end of each semester.
-Your supervisor will provide these written evaluations to your academic department.
+You and your supervisors will complete evaluations at the mid-point of each semester, then again at the end of each semester.
+Your supervisor will provide the end of semester written evaluations to your academic department.
 You will also be asked for your feedback on the quality of the training you're receiving.

 An overall time commitment of one academic year (late August - late May) is required of Practicum Counselors.
 Prac Counselors begin with us at the end of August for a two-day orientation to the program.
 They begin individual supervision immediately and begin building a caseload in early September.

-Weekly time commitment for Practicum Counselors is in the neighborhood of 8-10 hours, but actual time spent depends on many factors: How long writing session notes and determining a treatment plan takes for each client; how much preparation the counselor chooses to engage in prior to seeing clients or supervision (e.g., reviewing recordings of sessions, reading intake notes in advance, asking supervisor for readings, etc.); how many clients they see; how many clients we can actually provide given schedule matches, room availability and client flow; whether the Prac Counselor engages in supplementary on-site activities such as attending weekly staff meetings, attending practicum case conferenes and supplementary activities, such as assisting with outreach efforts.
-The latter may call for independent work from the Prac Counselor's home or other office.
+Weekly time commitment for Practicum Counselors is in the neighborhood of 8-12 hours, but actual time spent depends on many factors: How long writing session notes and determining a treatment plan takes for each client; how much preparation the counselor chooses to engage in prior to seeing clients or supervision (e.g., reviewing recordings of sessions, reading intake notes in advance, asking supervisor for readings, etc.); how many clients they see; how many clients we can actually provide given schedule matches, room availability and client flow; whether the Prac Counselor engages in supplementary on-site activities such as attending weekly staff meetings, attending practicum case conferenes and supplementary activities, such as assisting with outreach efforts.
+Outreach presentations may happen after business hours.

-Typical week for Prac Counselor at CHWS includes: 2-4 individual therapy sessions; 1 hour of individual supervision; time for documentation; time to review tapes of your sessions; Prac Counselor Case Conference (monthly).
+Typical week for Prac Counselor at CHWS includes: 3-6 individual therapy sessions; 1 hour of individual supervision; time for documentation; time to review tapes of your sessions; Prac Counselor Case Conference (monthly), Practicum Seminar (monthly)

 * = Activity may be outside of practicum office (with special attention to confidentiality)